-EMDR techniques allow individuals to identify early memories that are the root of their problems and change their emotions, thoughts, and even physical sensations surrounding them.
-These same techniques can also help people achieve desired goals by understanding why they do what they do and how they can manage life and their own behaviors better.
+Also, techniques used in EMDR, allow individuals to identify early memories that are the root of their problems and change their emotions, thoughts, and even physical sensations surrounding them.
+These same techniques can also help people achieve their goals by understanding why they do what they do and how they can manage life and their own behaviors better.

-EMDR is used to treat a variety of issues including:
+Sounds pretty amazing!
+But what else can EMDR do?
+EMDR can be helpful to treat a variety of issues including:

 - Panic attacks